hillaryychan/COMP6771/notes/05_Exceptions.md

 We can mark all **class destructors** as `noexcept`, as destructors aren't allowed to throw exceptions

+When to use `noexcept`:

+* when the function **cannot** throw exceptions
+* when the function **can** throw exceptions, but you don't want other functions catching the exception and prefer the whole program to crash

 ## Testing Exceptions

 * checking `expr` does not throw an exception